 Public assets come in many forms; they are not just buildings, but people, ideas and cultural traditions too.
-Ahead of an indepth research project being supported by The Touring Network, Simon McKerrell explores the concept of the rural cultural economy, how our region compares to other nations worldwide and what we could learn.
+Ahead of an indepth research project, Simon McKerrell explores the concept of the rural cultural economy, how our region compares to other nations worldwide and what we could learn.

 The views and opinions expressed in this blog are solely those of the original author.
 These views and opinions do not necessarily represent those of The Touring Network or any other contributors to this website.